EIP-7886 - Delayed execution

 coinbase: Address

-pre_state_root: Root # Deferred
+pre_state_root: Root

-parent_receipt_root: Root # Deferred
+parent_receipt_root: Root # Receipt root from parent block

-parent_bloom: Bloom # Deferred
+parent_bloom: Bloom # Logs bloom from parent block

 difficulty: Uint